![]() |

 |

-A-J Test Pilot This picture shows Bill Walker, nephew of Jim Walker, and Willie Willingham who was employed as a Test Pilot for American Junior Aircraft. ...It wasn't by accident that the A-J models flew well.
+...It wasn't by accident that the A-J models flew well.
 There were many reasons, with the main one being Jim Walker, himself.
 He insisted on top quality in all of the A-J products.
 He was often heard to say that he "never wanted to hear of a boy or girl shedding tears because their American Junior wouldn't fly."
 The advertising theme of the company was "Wings for Young America," and in 1940 an A-J ad read as follows: "American Juniors fly better than all the rest because they are aerodynamically engineered and precision made."
 Another reason that the American Juniors flew well is former A-J Test Pilot Willard Willingham.
 What follows is a conversation between the author and Willie Willingham about his experiences with Jim Walker and A-J. |

 |